Support Us Button Widget

 Just down the track…

-The Federal Railroad Administration, NCDOT, and the City of Charlotte partnered to fund the new Charlotte Gateway Station in Uptown.
-According to Amtrak, the platform and track work are complete with service expected by 2028.
+The Federal Railroad Administration, NCDOT, and the City of Charlotte partnered to fund the new Charlotte Gateway Station in Uptown, though a development timeline is TBA.

 More from CLTtoday